Convention & Visitors Bureau

 Coffee and chocolate, anyone?
 This local chocolatier is stocked, floor to ceiling, with mind-blowing confections, and they also have a full espresso bar.
 Opt for a creamy-dreamy mocha, or forget coffee altogether and go all in with a cup of Piece, Love and Chocolate's famous sipping chocolate.

 One of only three poetry cafes in the country, Innisfree Poetry Bookstore & Cafe is a true hub for Boulder’s poets, with weekly readings and poetry events.
 Have a seat among University of Colorado grad students, unearth a Billy Collins or Margaret Atwood volume from the shelves, and sit and enjoy a bagel and latte.
+Another coffee shop, The Laughing Goat, hosts “So You’re a Poet” open readings on Monday evenings (a decades-old tradition that has included the likes of Allen Ginsberg and Diane Di Prima).
+The Pearl Street location is a favorite local haunt, with a new East Boulder location (affectionately referred to as Baby Goat) that's gaining popularity, too.

 Great coffee, kombucha and Boulder’s amped-up tech scene are all on tap at Gather.
 The café is located on the ground floor lobby of Galvanize, a downtown think tank and educational institute that draws a community of digital innovators and students.
 Gather is open to the public, with a bright, sunny interior and conversations about the next great app happening all around you.